-Fleet management systems primarily help manage and maximize the lifetime performance of cars, vans, trucks, buses, and other vehicles.
-Most systems keep track of the following in real-time:
+Fleet management systems primarily help manage and maximize the lifetime performance of company cars, vans, trucks, buses, and other vehicles.
+Most systems are designed to keep track of the following in real-time:

 Basic systems allow for simple asset tracking.
-Other features associated with fleet management solutions also include:
+Other features associated with powerful fleet management solutions also include:

-Price varies by product, but typically is dependent on required features and number of managed vehicles.
+Software price varies by product, but typically is dependent on required features and number of managed vehicles.
 Knowing these two factors can help you calculate potential costs to generate a reasonable budget.